jdantonio/concurrent-ruby-presentation/README.md

 # Presentation: Concurrent Ruby

-This is a presentation on Ruby concurrency I gave at [Cascadia Ruby](http://cascadiaruby.com/) in Portland, OR on Tuesday, October 22nd.
+This is a presentation on Ruby concurrency I gave at [RubyConf 2013](http://rubyconf.org/) in Miami Beach, FL on Saturday, November 9th.
+I previously gave a variation of this presentation at [Cascadia Ruby 2013](http://cascadiaruby.com/) in Portland, OR on Tuesday, October 22nd.

 ## Presentation Abstract

-The presentation was formally titled *Advanced Multithreading in Ruby* and had the following abstract:
+The presentation was formally titled [Advanced Concurrent Programming in Ruby](http://rubyconf.org/program#jerry-dantonio) and had the following abstract:

-> By now we've all heard apocalyptic pronouncements that because of multi-core processors all programmers are doomed to the eternal abyss of concurrent programming.
-I'm here to tell you that despite what the Chicken Littles say, the sky is not falling.
-Yes, concurrent programming is hard.
-Especially when you have to do it in the old-school lock-and-synchronize paradigm.
-But we live in the brave new world of asynchronous concurrency, event-driven programming, and actors.
-Between the native threads introduced in MRI 1.9 and the Java threading available to JRuby, Ruby is now a valid platform for concurrent applications.
-What we've been missing--until now--are the advanced concurrency tools available to other languages like Clojure, Scala, Erlang, and JavaScript.
-In this presentation we'll talk about the specific challenges faced when writing concurrent applications; we'll explore modern concurrency techniques such as agents, futures, and promises; and we'll use the concurrent-ruby gem to implement safe, reliable, and efficient concurrent code.
+> Rumor has it that you can't write concurrent programs in Ruby.
+People once believed
+> that the world was flat and we all know how that turned out.
+Between the native threads
+> introduced in MRI 1.9 and the JVM threading available to JRuby, Ruby is now a valid
+> platform for concurrent applications.
+What we've been missing--until now--are the
+> advanced concurrency tools available to other languages like Clojure, Scala, Erlang,
+> and Go.
+In this session we'll talk about the specific challenges faced when writing
+> concurrent applications; we'll explore modern concurrency techniques such as agents,
+> futures, promises, reactors, and supervisors; and we'll use various open source tools
+> to craft safe, reliable, and efficient concurrent code.
+We'll write most of our code
+> using the Concurrent Ruby gem but we'll also explore EventMachine and Celluloid.

 ## Sample Code